APA Corporation: History

 In 1996, the company acquired Phoenix Resources and took over operations of the Qarun Concession in Egypt.

-In 1999, the company acquired fields and leases in the Gulf of Mexico from Royal Dutch Shell for $715 million in cash, plus 1 million shares of stock.
+It acquired fields and leases in the Gulf of Mexico from Royal Dutch Shell for $715 million in cash, plus 1 million shares of stock, in 1999.

-In 2001, the company acquired operations in the Libyan Desert of Egypt from Repsol for $410 million.
+In 2001, the company acquired operations in the Libyan Desert of Egypt from Repsol for $410 million, drilling its first deep-water wells in the West Mediterranean Concession of offshore Egypt the following year.

-In 2002, the company drilled its first deepwater wells in the West Mediterranean Concession of offshore Egypt.
+In 2002, the company drilled its first deep-water wells in the West Mediterranean Concession of offshore Egypt.
+APA and ExxonMobil completed a series of agreements that provided for transfers and joint ventures across a broad range of properties in Western Canad iIn May 2005.
+That October, the company sold its 55% stake in the deep-water section of Egypt's concession for $413 million to Hess Corporation.

 In 2003, the company acquired the Forties oilfield, the largest field ever discovered in the United Kingdom North Sea as well as assets in the Gulf of Mexico from BP for $1.3 billion.

-In May 2005, the company and ExxonMobil completed a series of agreements that provided for transfers and joint ventures across a broad range of properties in Western Canada.

-In October 2005, the company sold its 55% stake in the deepwater section of Egypt's concession for $413 million to Hess Corporation.

-In April 2006, the company acquired Gulf of Mexico Shelf properties from BP.
+The company acquired Gulf of Mexico Shelf properties from BP in April 2006.

-In June 2006, the company sold its oil production interest in China to Australia-based Roc Oil Company for US$260 million.
+In June 2006, APA sold its oil production interest in China to Australia-based Roc Oil Company for US$260 million.

-In 2007, A test horizontal well at the Van Gogh project, in Exmouth Gulf, Western Australia, produced 9,694 barrels per day.

-In February 2010, the company started production from the Van Gogh development offshore Western Australia.
+In 2007, a test horizontal well at the Van Gogh project, in Exmouth Gulf, Western Australia, produced 9,694 barrels per day.
+The company started production from the Van Gogh development offshore Western Australia in February 2010.

-In March 2010, a Federal judge upheld the company's decision to exclude from its annual meeting ballot a corporate governance proposal from a person who had not proven on a timely basis that he actually was one of the company's shareholders.
+In June 2008, the natural gas pipeline explosion at the company's processing hub on Varanus Island led to the 2008 Western Australian gas crisis.
+The Australian government was forced to drop charges as a result of a technicality.
+The company sold its assets in Australia in 2015.

-In June 2010, the company acquired assets in the Gulf of Mexico from Devon Energy for $1.05 billion.
+The company acquired assets in the Gulf of Mexico from Devon Energy for $1.05 billion, in June 2010.

-In July 2010, the company acquired assets from BP in Texas, southeast New Mexico, western Canada, and Egypt for $7 billion.
+In August 2010, the company acquired assets from BP in Texas, southeast New Mexico, western Canada, and Egypt for $7 billion.

-In November 2010, the company acquired Mariner Energy for $2.7 billion.
+The company acquired Mariner Energy for $2.7 billion in November 2010.

 In 2011, the company discovered eight oil wells in Egypt's Faghur Basin.
+It sold a non-controlling one-third share of its Egyptian assets to Sinopec in November 2013.

 In January 2012, the company acquired assets in the Beryl field in the North Sea from ExxonMobil.
 In May 2012, the company acquired Cordillera Energy Partners for $2.5 billion in cash and 6.3 million shares of common stock.
 The acquisition added approximately 71 e6BOE to Apache's reserves and strengthened its position across western Oklahoma and the Texas Panhandle.